 Cheapest weight loss telehealth in Australia: affordable options compared

 “Cheapest” is a slippery word in weight-loss telehealth, because services bill in different ways.
 Subscription programs charge a flat monthly fee.
 Pay-as-you-go services charge per consult.
 And medication, when it is prescribed, is often billed separately on top.
-This page compares the pricing models side by side, from Moshy at around $249 per month to pay-per-appointment alternatives, and explains what cheapest really means once you factor in the whole cost.
+This page compares the pricing models side by side, from subscription programs to pay-per-appointment alternatives, and explains what cheapest really means once you factor in the whole cost.

 Information only, not medical advice.
 Prices are approximate and change, so check current pricing on each provider.
 This page contains a disclosed affiliate link to Moshy.

-Among subscription services, Moshy has the lowest advertised entry price, from around $249 per month on offer with no lock-in, versus roughly $349 per month for Juniper and Pilot.
-A pay-as-you-go service like Doctors for Weight Loss can look cheaper up front because you only pay per consult.
-The genuinely cheapest option depends on how much ongoing support you want and whether medication is prescribed, since that is often billed separately.
+There is no single cheapest service, because they bill differently.
+Subscription programs like Moshy, Juniper and Pilot fold consults and support into a monthly fee, while a pay-as-you-go service like Doctors for Weight Loss charges per consult and can look lower up front.
+The genuinely cheapest option for you depends on how much ongoing support you want and whether medication is prescribed, since that is often billed separately.
+Pricing is confirmed in the consult and can change, so check each provider directly.
 Cheapest is not the same as best fit, and suitability is always practitioner-decided.

 Weight loss telehealth pricing compared